The Last Boy Scout: Cast

+Other actors in the film include Eddie Griffin as the strip club DJ, Sara Suzanne Brown as a stripper, Ryan Cutrona as Harp, Michael Papajohn as a hitman, Jack Kehler as the Scrabble man, Manny Perry as cigar thug, Rick Ducommun as the pool owner, and Morris Chestnut as the locker room kid.

+Singer Bill Medley and sports commentators Verne Lundquist, Dick Butkus and Lynn Swann appear as themselves.

 Production

 Development and writing

 The film was based on an original script by Shane Black.
 He wrote the script after having taken a two-year break from writing, triggered in part by the end of a relationship.
 The Geffen Film Company outbid other companies, paying a record $1.75 million for the script, with over a $1 million guaranteed up front.
 Black later recalled:

 I was busy mourning my life and, in many ways, the loss of my first real love.
-I didn’t feel much like doing anything except smoking cigarettes and reading paperbacks.
+I didn't feel much like doing anything except smoking cigarettes and reading paperbacks.
 All things come around.
 Time passed and eventually I sat down and transformed some of that bitterness into a character, the central focus of a private eye story which became The Last Boy Scout.
-Writing that script was a very cathartic experience, one of the best experiences I’ve ever had.
+Writing that script was a very cathartic experience, one of the best experiences I've ever had.
 I spent so much time alone working on that.
-Days which I wouldn’t speak.
+Days which I wouldn't speak.
 Three, four days where I maybe said a couple words.
-It was a wonderfully intense time where my focus was better than it’s ever been.
+It was a wonderfully intense time where my focus was better than it's ever been.
 And I was rewarded so handsomely ($1.75 million) for that script, it felt like a vindication and like I was back on track.

 Roger Ebert, commenting on the script, said "The original screenplay for The Last Boy Scout set a record for its purchase price; that was probably because of the humor of the locker-room dialogue, since the plot itself could have been rewritten out of the Lethal Weapon movies by any film school grad."

 Joel Silver was guaranteed $1 million to produce.
 Silver said in a Q&A for The Nice Guys (2016) that Shane Black's original title was Die Hard.
 Silver asked if he could take the title for a project he was working on at the time called Nothing Lasts Forever, which eventually became Die Hard (1988).

-Shane Black and Tony Scott both said in later years how the original script was far better than the final film.